MaximGalushko/Netflix_sql_project/README.md

 GROUP BY type;
 ```

-**Objective:** Determine the distribution of content types on Netflix.
+**Objective:** Compare the number of Movies and TV Shows available on Netflix to analyze the type of content dominating the platform.

 ### Query 2: Find the most common rating for movies and TV shows